-Local Area Plans
+2.10.7 Local Area Plans

 The Brisbane City Plan includes Local Area Plans, which provide detailed planning for specific localities and these plans take precedence over the City Plan Area provisions.

-The study corridor contains several Local Area Plan boundaries as shown in Figure 11-5.
+The study corridor contains several Local Area Plan boundaries as shown in Figure 2-5.
+An overview of each of the Local Area Plan is presented below.

-Ithaca District Local Area Plan
+2.10.7.1 Ithaca District Local Area Plan